FugueWeb/to-the-moon/README.md

 I've included various console.log statements you can use to calculate what time you would like to countdown from.
 When the time reaches zero, the rocket lands on the moon and a button appears that links to wherever.
-To include a musical track, include that file in /music and change the path inside the <audio> tag.
+To include a musical track, create a folder called /music and change the path inside the audio tag in index.html.
+The music will autoplay onload, except on mobile devices.

 This application works in Chrome and Firefox only.
 If another browser is used, the user is directed to change browsers.